Representative endowments and uniform Gini orderings of multi-attribute welfare: Uniform Gini dominance in several dimensions

-In what follows a set-valued representative endowment is constructed, which is a subset of $\IR^d$ and reflects the given inequality posture as well as the total (or partial) uncertainty about attribute weights.
+Of course, in general this is not the case.
+To establish P-uniform dominance, not only the marginals but also the dependence structures of the random vectors $\bmX$ and $\bmY$ have to be taken into account.
+To cope with this, in what follows the set-valued representative endowment of a given random vector is constructed, which is a subset of $\IR^d$ reflecting the given inequality posture as well as the (total or partial) uncertainty about attribute weights.